ionos-cloud/ionosctl/docs/subcommands/Compute Engine/pcc/create.md

 ## Description

-Use this command to create a Private Cross-Connect.
-You can specify the name and the description for the Private Cross-Connect.
+Use this command to create a Cross-Connect.
+You can specify the name and the description for the Cross-Connect.

 ## Options